PIN TO READ LATER

 Update: Google Docs no longer adds a footnote citation, but only links the image to the source page. :/

-13c.
-You can search your Google Drive from within your document.
-Choose ‘Personal’ in the Research sidebar to search for a keyword in other documents in your Google Drive.
+‘Personal’ ‘Drive’ in the Research Explore sidebar to search for a keyword in other documents in your Google Drive.
 You can then preview, link to, or cite documents that include that keyword.
 This is a great opportunity make use of a personal meta-data notation (#, §, etc.) to tag your documents!
 Update: This doesn’t seem to work in the new Explore feature. :( This has been reinstated to an extent.
 The tab is now called, ‘Drive’ and all it does is open the document in another window.

 13d.
 You can look up a word from within your document.